consoleLogIt/Todo-node-js/README.md

 # Todo-node-js
 A node js based task scheduling app that helps to create personalized tasks with their deadlines.
 There are several other features that come handy while managing and tracking tasks.
+### Technologies used: Node JS, Express JS, and MongoDB.
 ## How to setup
 step1: clone the repository.\
 step2: In the terminal do`npm install` to download all the dependencies.